-As a home cook, one of the hardest things for me to accomplish when first starting out was making a rich velvety brown sauce to serve on steak, lamb, veal, pork, or even chicken.
-I could put together a pretty good pan sauce using the dripping after sautéing or roasting a piece of meat but it never quite had that incredible intensity that I experience when dining out at a great restaurant.
+As a home cook, one of the hardest things for me to accomplish when first starting out was making a rich, velvety brown sauce to serve on steak, lamb, veal, pork, or chicken.
+Then, I could put together a good pan sauce using the dripping after sauteing or roasting a piece of meat.
+Still, it never quite had that incredible intensity I experienced when dining out at a great restaurant.

 It wasn't until I spent some time reading about sauce making and speaking with a few chef friends that I learned it isn't so much the "how to" but the "ingredients" that make the difference.
-Using my 5-step method to making a great brown sauce is easy if you have all the necessary ingredients and I will give you some great resources for find them.
+Using my 5-step method to make a great brown sauce is easy if you have all the necessary ingredients, and I will give you some great resources to find them.

 What is a Sauce?

 According to Food Lover's Companion, a sauce is "a thickened, flavored liquid designed to accompany food to enhance and bring out its flavor."